EniqueGo/auto-invest-advisor/README.md

 **Enique's Capabilities**
 - **Customized Strategies**: Enique delivers specific investment strategies based on its proprietary market predictions.
 - **Plug-and-Play Tool**: Enique can seamlessly integrate any in-house proprietary prediction model, enhancing offerings for downstream clients.
   - To illustrate this concretely, our team has developed a *Bitcoin prediction model* integrated as the default within Enique.
-More details on this feature will be provided later.
+  - We feel there is a significant opportunity in this asset, which we will delve into more later.
 - Enique performs **bespoke research on-the-fly**, leveraging its computational power to address client queries immediately.
 - Enique’s prediction models **adapt in real time** by directly integrating **live data**.
 - Enique is available 24/7, with no fees, and is deposit size agnostic, making it accessible to all income levels.